grame-cncm/fausteditor/README.md

 # Faust Editor

-The online  [Faust Editor](https://fausteditor.grame.fr) can be used to _edit_, _compile_ and _run_ Faust code from any recent Web Browser with [WebAssembly](http://webassembly.org) support.
+The online [Faust Editor](https://fausteditor.grame.fr) can be used to _edit_, _compile_ and _run_ Faust code from any Web Browser with [WebAssembly](http://webassembly.org) support.
 It works completely on the client side and it is therefore very convenient for situations with many simultaneous users (workshops, classrooms, etc.).
-It embeds the latest version of the Faust compiler with an efficient webassembly backend and offers polyphonic MIDI support.
+It embeds the Faust compiler with an efficient webassembly backend and offers polyphonic MIDI support.

 ![](/images/editor-help.png)